nashdean/copilot_snake_game/README.md

 ## How to Play
 1. Start the game:
     - Run the game using the instructions above.
     - Select the difficulty level from the start menu.
+There are three levels shown (plus a bonus difficulty).
 2. Control the snake:
     - Use the arrow keys to control the direction of the snake.
     - The snake will move continuously in the direction of the last arrow key pressed.